-We have planted ten varietals in our new orchard, both sweet & sour, including a Morello that will keep our mixologists happy, and next year look forward to creating preserves, puddings and breakfast compotes with our own summer harvest.
-In the meanwhile we are enjoying the variety Kordia, a dark headily sweet cherry grown in the neighbouring county of Herefordshire which makes a lovely syrup; add a little restorative brandy to the mix and our own hens' egg whites and July's star of The Baa's cocktail list is the ‘Cherry Fleece’.
+We have planted ten varietals in our new orchard, both sweet & sour, including a Morello that will keep our mixologists happy; Morellos makes a lovely syrup; add a little alcohol heat to the mix and our own hens' egg whites and August's star of the cocktail list is the ‘Cherry Fleece’.

 - 1 Free Range Egg White